klimovaxenia/xeniaklimova/drafts/portfolio/portfolio-descr.md

 To design a pedestrian park bridge with a span of 15 meters and a height difference of 5 meters.
 The main requirement for this project was to create a design that conforms with the Building Code (SNIP).
-Each flight of stairs can't be longer that 15 steps, all steps must be of equal height, etc.
+Each flight of stairs can't be longer than 15 steps, all steps must be of equal height, etc.

 ### Vision ###